Look for technology and marketing thought leadership every month from Marketing Magnified.

 - South Africa has the most advanced economy on the African continent.
 Since1994, particularly, the country's economy has grown rapidly.
 Its geographical position provides an ideal gateway to Sub-Saharan Africa.

-- In 2008 there were a total of 1445 listed domestic companies in Africa.
+- There are a total of 1445 listed domestic companies in Africa.

 - Crude oil comprises more than half of total Africa's exports.